philsinatra/IDM221/instructor_materials/IDM221-02-text-git.md

 - Version Control
 - FTP (later)

 ^ Last week we discussed some of the tools we'll be using for our development process.
-You should all have installed a text editor, Sublime Text or whichever other option you prefer.
-You also should all have hosting taken care of, and you should all have a GitHub or Bitbucket account for version control, which we'll talk about tonight.
-FTP will come later.
+You should all have installed a (_click_) text editor, Sublime Text or whichever other option you prefer.
+You also should all have (_click_) hosting taken care of, and you should all have a (_click_) GitHub or Bitbucket account for version control, which we'll talk about tonight. (_click_) FTP will come later.

 ---